ELEC70142-VLSI-Coursework/Lab_2/README.md

 In the Library Manager window, select the XOR gate standard cell **_CKXOR2D0BWP7T_**.

-> CKXOR2 - clock optimized 2-input XOR gate
+> CKXOR2 means clock optimized 2-input XOR gate

 Open the layout of this standard cell by double-clicking on **_layout_** view.
 Use the **_"f"_** command to fit the layout within the window.

 **_Step 2: Extract the circuit schematic from the layout_**

 You and your lab partner are now required to extract from this layout all the transistors.
 Then connect them together to produce a transistor level schematic diagram.
-You should label all transistors in the top row from left to right with **_odd_** designations (i.e. T1 to T11), and the bottom row with **_even_** designations (T2 to T12).
-Put the schematic circuit diagram in your logbook.
+You should label all top row transistors from left to right with **_odd_** designations (i.e. T1 to T11), and the bottom row transistors with **_even_** designations (T2 to T12).
+Put the schematic circuit diagram in your logbook and record what you have learned.

 **_Step 3: Sizing the transistors_**

-* With the  **_"k"_** command, measure the **sizes** (i.e. widths) of all transistors and annotate them on your schematic.
+* With the  **_"k"_** command, measure the **sizes** (i.e. widths and length) of all transistors and annotate them on your schematic.
 * Check with another group near you whether you have the same circuit as they do.
-* Satisfy yourself that this cicuit fulfils the logic function of a 2-input XOR gate.
+* Satisfy yourself that this circuit fulfils the logic function of a 2-input XOR gate.

-> You can remove the measurements and rulers with the **_SHIFT-k_** command.
+> You can remove the measurement and ruler annotations with the **_SHIFT-k_** command.

 ### Task 3 - Hand Place the standard cells (45 min)

 The purpose of this task is for you to learn how to use Virtuoso for **layout editing**.
-While you will not be designing layout of a gate from transistor up, you will still need to learn how to wire up synthesize, placed and routed modules and connect them to the pad ring.
+While you will not be designing layout of a gate from transistor up, you will still need to learn how to wire up synthesized modules and to connect them to the pad ring.

-The goal of this task is for you to take the Verilog netlist from Lab 1 and manually place them as a row of cells and connect the cells into the LFSR4 circuit.
+The goal of this task is for you to import the cells used in the LFSR4 Verilog netlist from Lab 1 and manually place them in a row of cells in an optimal order.

 **_Step 1: Set up the LAB_2 folder as a new library (i.e. project)_**

-Before we start layout editing, we need to create a project (called a **_library_** in Cadence parlance) for this exercise.
+Before we start layout editing, we need to create a project (called a **_library_** in Cadence's parlance).

 Create the project folder by: